What are we doing here?

 Minnesota Appellate Court Watch is an independent blog/newsletter following Minnesota's appellate dockets.
 MACW seeks to cover notable or interesting cases as well as appellate trends and practice.

-The mission of Minnesota Appellate Court Watch is to (1) provide a useful resource to legal practitioners, (2) demystify the workings of our legal system and make the cases which shape our laws and society more accessible to non-lawyers, and (3) have fun with the quirks and side-alleys of the legal profession.
+The mission of Minnesota Appellate Court Watch is to (1) provide a useful resource to legal practitioners in the form of case capsules and persistent links to opinions, (2) demystify the workings of our legal system and make the cases which shape our laws and society more accessible to non-lawyers, and (3) have fun with the quirks and side-alleys of the legal profession.

 Who are you?

-MACW is a project of Daniel Suitor, a Minnesota-barred attorney.
+MACW is a project of Daniel Suitor, a Minnesota-licensed attorney.
 I started my career as a tenant's rights attorney with HOME Line, then worked for a plaintiff-side firm on employment class action cases.
-I am currently unemployed and being super normal about it.
+I now run a solo practice focusing on tenants' rights and other community-facing law.

 How are you qualified to do this and why should I listen to you?